chishaku/cookiecutter-pypackage/README.rst

 This was forked from: https://github.com/audreyr/cookiecutter-pypackage.
 Here are the differences of this forked version:

 * Changed license to unlicense_ for the public domain.
+* Update docs configuration: more extensions, markdown support and ReadTheDocs_ theme.
 * Add `autoenv`_ file for auto-activating virtualenvs, initializing environment variables, etc.
 * Add ``..sublime-project`` file for developing with `Sublime Text`_.
 * Required packages are not hardcoded in the ``setup.py`` file.
 All the required packages are inside the ``requirements`` folder.